CONTRIBUTED BY AMANDA NEMETH

 Out on the hunt one night, we came upon Bovino’s, which recently opened in October (2010).
 Driving up we noticed the bright yellow billboard enticing us in.
 Once we realized it was a Brazilian BBQ, we became excited, as we have eaten at a few back in the states.
 Brazilian dishes vary throughout the world as each area tends to modify items to specifically adapt to the local conditions.
 The one thing all traditional Brazilian restaurants have in common is that you can expect their cooking to be fresh, simple, and in abundance (large portions!).

-As we walked in, the atmosphere was very warm and the staff were more then helpful.
+As we walked in, the atmosphere was very warm and the staff were more than helpful.
 It is very large inside so seating won’t be a problem, in fact it is large-group friendly.
 When reviewing the menu we noticed they only do a buffet style meal – you’ll want to take full advantage of and go on an empty stomach!
+They also have some pretty awesome cocktails and drink specials.

 The way their buffet works is that you approach the buffet portion of your meal first.
 There were a variety of salads, beans, beans with marinated meat, a pasta, and a curry with rice.
 So it has your basic needs and a few main dish entrees to get you started.
 After fixing our plates and diving in, a waitress came by with potato wedges and later brought cheese bread and fried bananas.
 This is where the fun really began.
 Sticking to their traditional Brazilian roots, they came out with a large skewer of grilled meat.
 They slice as much as you would like and put it on your plate and then come back with more every few minutes.
 The variety included Chicken, Chicken wrapped in bacon, Pork Rib, Sirloin, Chicken heart, Sausage, Lamb, Garlic Steak, Beef Neck, and Pork Loin.
 To say the least we didn’t get very far, but next time plan to not eat so much at the buffet.
 To polish off the meal they bring out a pineapple on a skewer that has been rolled in apple smoked cinnamon – this sets the meal off.
 We had to close the deal with a traditional coconut brazilian dessert dish.